-(a) X Offeror and any proposed subcontractor have no financial or other interest in the outcome of the project.

-(b) Offeror and any proposed subcontractor have the following financial or other interest in the outcome of the project and hereby agree to divest themselves of such interest prior to award of this contract.
+- (a) X Offeror and any proposed subcontractor have no financial or other interest in the outcome of the project. - (b) Offeror and any proposed subcontractor have the following financial or other interest in the outcome of the project and hereby agree to divest themselves of such interest prior to award of this contract.

-Financial or Other Interests

-Certified by

-Signature

-Printed Name and Title
+Certified by Signature inted Name and Title Company Date

-g two.

-Company

-Date